 Safeguarding Adults Referral Form

 Where an adult is, or may be, at risk of harm from abuse or neglect then a Safeguarding Adult referral can be made to Care Direct using this form.
+Please note that this form is for clients who live within Devon County Council boundaries, the attached links advises of the boundaries between Devon County Council, Torbay Council and City of Plymouth.

 Types of abuse and neglect